An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) for the hot weather

-(a) for the discomfort from heat
+(b) for the discomfort from heat

 (c) to show his inner garment